I am sometimes asked if I work full-time, and it makes me laugh.

 BUT, once they try it they tell me they wish they had done it before.
 The word they often use is ‘game-changer’.

-If you’d like the idea of streamlining and you’d like more tips and tools, you may be interested in the Radiant Business School 4 week course.
+If you’d like the idea of streamlining and you’d like more tips and tools, you may be interested in the Radiant Business Startup.

 “I highly recommend your course, especially for newly qualified but also for us with a few years under our belts.